HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 In the following sections, A detailed look at an example *Solicited* attachment transaction illustrates how the CDex Task Attachment Request Profile is used to communicate the required data elements to the Provider and how the $submit-attachment is used to communicate the response back to the Payer.
 {: .bg-info}

 In this scenario, a Provider creates a claim and sends it to the Payer.
-The Payer reviews the claim and responds with a request for attachments using the  CDex Attachment Request Profile.
+The Payer reviews the claim and responds with a request for <span class="bg-success" markdown="1">supporting documentation/attachments</span><!-- new-content --> using the  CDex Attachment Request Profile.
 In addition to the information needed to successfully submit and associate the attachments to the claim, the payer supplies the following details about what information is needed to complete the adjudication of the claim:

 - LOINC attachment code(s) for the requested documents
 - What line numbers on the claim the requested attachment(s) are for